solkar/LD30/README.md

 First player **must** draw a space tile from one of the face-down stacks.
 He looks at it, shows it to his fellow players, and places it on the table, using the following rules:

+- The new tile can be placed in any free position of the board.

-- The new tile must be placed so that all void, planetary system, and wormhole segment on the new tile continue to void, planetary system, and wormhole segments, respectively, on all abutting tiles (stations are always complete within single tiles).
+- If placed adjacent to another tile, the new tile must be placed so that all void, planetary system, and wormhole segment on the new tile continue to void, planetary system, and wormhole segments, respectively, on all abutting tiles (stations are always complete within single tiles).

 - If the card shows, at least, one arrow in the corner you must check the quadrant occupied by the seconds hand in the clock, and align any of these